rkorzeniewski/bacula/bacula/src/win32/installer/Readme.txt

 Please note, only the Win32 Client (File daemon) is supported.
 All the other components (Director, Storage daemon, their utilities) are provided on an "as is" basis.
 Unfortunately, they are neither properly tested,
 documented, or supported.
-This means that we cannot accept bug reports against the non-supported components.
+This means that we cannot ensure that bug reports against the non-supported components will be fixed.
 For them to be supported, we need three things from the Open Source community:

 1. Full documentation of the Windows particularities of the Director, the Storage daemon, and their utilities in the Bacula manual.